annahauk/NYBG/README.md

 9. Ordinary Pressed Specimens
 10. Micrographs Transmission Light

 Our most accurate model lies in the 'epoch.ipynb' file.
-We achieved an accuracy score over 90% and utilized a Tensorflow Xception Model.
+Through a Tensorflow Xception Model, we achieved an accuracy score over 90%.
 This competition was sourced through kaggle and you can find my team's submission here: https://www.kaggle.com/competitions/bttai-nybg-2024/overview

 ## **Our Objectives:**
 - [ ] Exploratory Data Analysis